Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Case Studies

-\subsubsection{Recurrence plot based change point visualization}
+\subsection{Recurrence plot based change point visualization}

-Along with the ARL1 values, we also employed recurrence plots (RP) to visualize the change points.
-RP is a non-linear time series analysis tool which provides a two dimensional representation, $[\mathbb{D}]_{ij}=||x^m(t_i)-x^m(t_j)||;i,j\in n$, of the evolution of its trajectory in the phase space.
-Here, $x^m(t_i)$ is the realization of the trajectory at time $t_i$ when embedded in an $m$-dimensional phase space such that: where $m$ and $d$ are the optimal embedding dimension and time delay \cite{marwan2007recurrence}.
-Due to Taken (Taken's theorem, \cite{marwan2007recurrence}), $x^m(t_i)$ are $x(t)$ are diffeomorphisms, hence representing the same dynamical system, but in different co-ordinate systems
+Along with the ARL1 values, we also employ recurrence plots (RP) to visualize the change points.
+RP is a non-linear time series analysis tool which provides a two dimensional representation $[\mathbb{D}]_{ij}=||x^m(t_i)-x^m(t_j)||;i,j\in n$ of the evolution of the trajectory of the time series in the phase space.
+Here, $x^m(t_i)$ is the realization of the trajectory at time $t_i$ when embedded in an $m$-dimensional phase space such that: where $m$ and $d$ are the optimal embedding dimension and time delay, respectively \cite{cheng2015time}.
+Due to Taken (Taken's theorem \cite{cheng2015time}), $x^m(t_i)$ and the underlying true trajectory of $x(t)$ in the state space are diffeomorphisms, hence representing the same dynamical system, but in different coordinate systems.

-From a change detection perspective, values of $D_{ij}\rightarrow0$ suggests that the state of the system recurs at the corresponding times, representing a slowing evolving system.
-In contrast to which, increasing values of $D_{ij}$ suggests that the system shows abrupt bursts or drift in its state with respect to any given time point, $t_i$, hence capturing different change points.